microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/openshift-stagefordeletion.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-This stages an open shift to be deletion.
-Staged (Draft) changes are only visible to managers until the changes are [shared](../api/schedule-share.md) with the team.
+Stage an [openShift](../resources/openshift.md) for deletion.
+Staged (draft) changes are only visible to managers until the changes are [shared](../api/schedule-share.md) with the team.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).